-The University of Nebraska–Lincoln selected 11 projects to fund through the Grand Challenges Catalyst Competition in 2023 for an investment of $10 million in the program’s second year.
-A total of $20 million has been granted so far through the four-year, $40 million initiative, a commitment by the Office of the Chancellor and the Office of Research and Economic Development to strategically invest funds earmarked for research.
+The University of Nebraska–Lincoln selected nine projects to fund through the Grand Challenges Catalyst Competition in 2024 for an investment of nearly $8.2 million in the program’s third year.
+A total of $28.2 million has been granted so far through the four-year initiative, a commitment by the Office of the Chancellor and the Office of Research and Innovation to strategically invest funds earmarked for research.

 The program’s aim is to invest in transformative, goal-based solutions that leverage Nebraska’s strengths and expertise to solve some of society’s greatest problems.
-The Grand Challenges initiative aligns with the university’s N2025 aims to increase the impact of research and creative activity and to foster interdisciplinary endeavors.
+The Grand Challenges initiative aligns with the university’s goals to increase the impact of research and creative activity and to foster interdisciplinary endeavors.

 The seven Grand Challenges thematic areas are: anti-racism and racial equity; climate resilience; early childhood education and development; health equity; quantum science and engineering; science and technology literacy for society; and sustainable food and water security.

-Nearly 130 members of the university community are involved in the 2023 funded projects.
-The funded projects and principal investigators are as follows.
+Nearly 90 members of the university community are involved in the 2024 funded projects.

 “The Grand Challenges are an opportunity to elevate high-priority research areas for the benefit of society and especially our communities, which is our responsibility as a land-grant institution.”